-The Department is unable to estimate the fiscal effect of this exclusion; the exclusion is effective for tax year 2018 which will first be filed in FYE 6-19.
+The Department is unable to estimate the fiscal effect of this exclusion because there is no way of knowing how many businesses will qualify.

-12. Percentage Depletion
+11. Percentage Depletion

 Louisiana allows a depletion deduction for oil and gas wells that is the greater amount of cost depletion determined under federal law, or percentage depletion determined under Louisiana law (Louisiana depletion).
 For returns filed before July 1, 2015, Louisiana depletion was 22 percent of each property's gross income less 100 percent of rents or royalties paid in relation to the property, limited to 50 percent of the net income of the property.
 For returns filed on or after July 1, 2015, but before June 30, 2018, regardless of the tax year to which it relates, and returns for tax periods beginning during the calendar years of 2015, 2016, and 2017, regardless of date filed, Louisiana depletion is 15.8 percent of each property's gross income less 72 percent of any rents or royalties paid in relation to the property, limited to 36 percent of the net income of the property.
 The purpose of this deduction is to promote oil and gas exploration and production.